-Nominate Properties for 2019 Preservation Awards by Wednesday, Nov.
-21
+Deadline Extended: Nominate Properties for 2019 Preservation Awards by Monday, December 10

 Winners to be presented during Historic Preservation Month in May 2019

-Nomination forms are available online at the links below, on the first-floor lobby of City Hall, or the Preservation Commission’s Office on the second floor of City Hall.
+Nomination forms are available on the City Website at www.somervillema.gov/PreservationAwards, the first floor lobby of City Hall, or the Preservation Commission’s Office on the second floor of City Hall.